 The Rickettsia rickettsii bacteria are introduced into the dog or other animal from the bite of a tick that has been attached for 5-20 hours.1)Comer, K. M. “Rocky Mountain spotted fever.”
 The Veterinary clinics of North America.
 Small animal practice 21.1 (1991): 27-44.
 (This is a very good reason to perform daily tick checks if your dog has been in areas where ticks are present.)
 The bacteria have been found to be transmitted by at least four tick species, but the most common are the American dog tick (what probably bit Clara) and the Rocky Mountain wood tick.

 The bacteria are nasty.
 They immediately spread throughout the body via the blood and lymphatic systems and invade the cells of the endothelium, the cells in the lining of the blood and lymphatic vessels.
 They multiply there and move into the smooth muscle tissue.
 2)Harrus, S., et al. “Rickettsiales.”
 Pathogenesis of Bacterial Infections in Animals, Third Edition (2004): 425-444.
 Since this is happening all over the body, the presenting symptoms can vary.
 Many different organs can be damaged or fail.
 The dog often bleeds from the nose or other locations.
-There are the joint and muscle problems.
+There are joint and muscle problems.
 There can be gangrene in the extremities as the tissue dies.
 Dogs can have inflammation of the eyes, shortness of breath if the lungs are affected, have seizures or other nervous system symptoms, or can die suddenly of a heart attack.
 The kidneys can fail.

 It most often affects dogs under four years old (Clara is 3 1/2).
 The response can range from no apparent problems at all, where the dog is infected but remains asymptomatic and lives a normal life, to death in a matter of days.

 One dog study reported a mortality rate of 4%3)Comer, K. M. “Rocky Mountain spotted fever.”
 The Veterinary clinics of North America.
 Small animal practice 21.1 (1991): 27-44., but there doesn’t seem to be much information in general on that topic.
 The rate is probably higher.
-In studies where dogs were injected with large quantity of the bacteria (sorry to even think about or mention this), mortality was 100% when the disease was untreated.4)Keenan, K. P., et al. “Studies on the pathogenesis of Rickettsia rickettsii in the dog: clinical and clinicopathologic changes of experimental infection.”
+In studies where dogs were injected with large quantity of the bacteria (sorry to even mention this), mortality was 100% when the disease was untreated.4)Keenan, K. P., et al. “Studies on the pathogenesis of Rickettsia rickettsii in the dog: clinical and clinicopathologic changes of experimental infection.”
 American journal of veterinary research 38.6 (1977): 851-856.
 In humans, RMSF is fatal in 20-25% of untreated cases and for 5-10% of treated ones.5)Bakken, Johan S., et al. “Diagnosis and management of tickborne rickettsial diseases: Rocky Mountain spotted fever, ehrlichioses, and anaplasmosis—United States.”
 MMWR Morb Mortal Wkly Rep 55 (2006): 1.

 Clara is now on her second three-week round of Doxycycline, which luckily does not appear to upset her stomach.
 She obviously felt better in a metabolic sense after two days on the antibiotic; she was perkier and had more energy, and has stayed that way.
 But the stiffness has been much slower to change.
 I’ve been keeping a video record and I think she is finally improving, though.
 I have to remind myself that progress won’t necessarily be linear.